jangari/jangari.github.io/slides/hrec_2022/pres.md

 ### Network Shares

+- Quite secure<!-- .element: class="fragment" -->
 - Limited space<!-- .element: class="fragment" -->
 - Cannot be shared outside the university<!-- .element: class="fragment" -->
 - Must be connected to VPN while off campus<!-- .element: class="fragment" -->
 - Access control complex; request to IT<!-- .element: class="fragment" -->

-Notes: The only 'local' option among data storage platforms is the network shared drives, these are the R: drive or H: drive or whatever.
+Notes: When it comes to the network shares, these are still the most secure data storage option available.

-Unfortunately the whole system is under a bit of strain at the moment and there's not a lot of space left.
+But we're told there's not a lot of space left.
 So requesting a large amount of space is likely to be refused.

 Network shares are only available to ACU users, and only while on campus or on the VPN, so this option is not particularly useful for collaborating with colleagues outside the university.

 They're not particularly convenient for researchers to set up or use, and the fact that they use the organisation structure to assign shares, it can lead to cases in which some people have access to research data when they shouldn't.
 Access controls are handled via requests to IT, which brings a certain amount of administrative overhead, again limiting their use in this regard.

+It is for these reasons that, for several years now, we have been advising researchers to use:

 +++